Why this Royal Commission matters to

 Antisemitism does not occur in isolation.
 It affects:

-social trust and cohesion
+Social trust and cohesion

-workplace and institutional culture
+Workplace and institutional culture

-community relationships
+Community relationships

-people’s sense of safety and belonging in everyday Australian life
+People’s sense of safety and belonging in everyday Australian life

 The Commission has made clear that it is seeking evidence from all Australians — including non‑Jewish individuals and organisations — who have experienced, witnessed, or been affected by antisemitism, or who have observed its impact on social cohesion.